 The Altwiener Ostermarkt also opens near the city centre, outside the Schottenstift monastery that dates back to the 12th century.

 Call in here for your decorative eggs.
-Thousands dominate the market’s centre at a huge open stall.
+Hundreds (possibly thousands) dominate the market’s centre at a huge open stall.

 Kalvarienbergfest

-A local event with a long tradition, the Kalvarienbergfest is a rejuvenated version of a more traditional Lent market.
+A local event in Vienna’s outlying 17th district with a long tradition; the Kalvarienbergfest is a rejuvenated version of a historical Lent market.

-This street festival is not really intended to compete with the others, but instead offers locals a bit of entertainment, culture, art, kids activities, and fried snacks.
+This street festival is not really intended to compete with the others, but instead offers locals a bit of entertainment, culture, art, kids activities, and (most importantly) fried snacks.

 (Street market flair)